pretix/pretix-docs/docs/guides/widget.md

 ### pretix Button

-Instead of the full widget, you can also display a simple button.
+As an alternative to the full widget, you can embed a simple button on your website.
-Clicking this button adds a predefined set of to the cart and proceeds to checkout.
+Clicking this button adds a predefined selection of products to the cart and proceeds to checkout.
 You can try out this behavior here:

 <pretix-button event="https://pretix.eu/demo/democon/" items="item_6424">Buy ticket!</pretix-button>